hbctraining/Pseudobulk-for-scRNAseq/lessons/milo.md

 ## Creating Milo object

-Now that we better understand how to use a SingleCellExperiment, we can convert it to a Milo object.
+Now that we better understand how to use a SingleCellExperiment object, we can convert it to a Milo object.
 While there are slight differences in this object, the basic idea of how to access metadata and counts information is consistent with a SingleCellExperiment.

 ```r
 # Create miloR object